← All exit guides

 What we've seen

-Vistana benefits from MVW ownership and the broader infrastructure around exit programs.
-Premium properties (Westin Ka'anapali, Westin St. John) have strong resale demand, so brand-direct exit is not the only option.
+Vistana benefits from the MVW corporate infrastructure post-acquisition.
+Premium Westin properties have strong resale demand, so brand-direct exit is not the only path.

 Avoid these